redhat-developer/intellij-openshift-connector/README.md

 * `New Component` - Create locally a new Component.
 * `New Service` - Perform Service Catalog operations when it is enabled in the cluster.
 The created service can then be linked to a component.
-* `Delete` - Delete an existing Project/Namespace.
+* `Delete Project`/`Delete Namespace` - Delete an existing Project/Namespace.
-* `Open Helm Charts` - Open a dialog to install a Helm Chart inside the current project/namespace.
+* `Install Helm Charts` - Open a dialog to install a Helm Chart inside the current project/namespace.

 WARNING: Use the above delete action will perform the same delete action as in the cluster.
 That means all resources tied to that project/namespace will be also deleted (ie secrets, configMaps,...)